Wurst-Imperium/WurstClient.net/wiki/Contributing/part4/index.md

 ![options-step-4](https://cloud.githubusercontent.com/assets/10100202/13003745/b2ffda6a-d177-11e5-92c1-9e58db7b2154.jpg)

 Now commit the changes that you made.
-Check the checkbox at the top left to **select all changes**, type in a commit message and click **Commit to master**.
+Check the checkbox at the top left to **select all changes**, type in a commit message, and click **Commit to master**.

 ![options-step-5](https://cloud.githubusercontent.com/assets/10100202/13004053/5710f016-d179-11e5-982e-72f8123e01d3.jpg)